 After a decade of experience as one of the first brain photobiomodulation companies, we learnt that effective brain photobiomodulation is not simple.
 Especially if we aspire to offer a device that delivers maximum light energy into the brain in a safe manner.

 As a research-centric company, we discovered there are several key factors which come into play when maximizing brain photobiomodulation efficacy.

 NIR light energy is a form of electromagnetic radiation that consists of particles like photons, which have wave-like properties.

 In nature, light energy can affect the cellular physiology of an organism, but how do we deliver it correctly?

 Several properties of light energy influence the transmission of NIR energy to the brain.

 Given these two factors, helmets/hats etc. are not ideal for brain photobiomodulation.
+They are inflexible and do not accomodate variations in head sizes well.
 In addition to the loss of energy when light travels from the helmet/bucket/hat etc, hair becomes an inhibitive barrier by absorbing the residual light, because the hovering LEDs do not make contact with the skin.